About adrenaline

 Always carry two

-If you have been prescribed adrenaline you should carry two in-date AAIs with you at all times.
+If you have been prescribed adrenaline you should carry two in-date devices with you at all times.
 You need two in case one misfires or you need a second dose.

 Make sure your device is in date

-Adrenaline auto-injectors have a use-by date so make sure you ask your GP for replacements at least one month before they expire.
+Adrenaline devices have a use-by date so make sure you ask your GP for replacements at least one month before they expire.

 title_img

-Who should learn how to use the adrenaline auto-injectors?
+Who should learn how to use the adrenaline?

 When should you give adrenaline?

-Use your first auto-injector straight away if you have any of the ABC symptoms.
+Use your first device straight away if you have any of the ABC symptoms.

-Anaphylaxis (anna-fill-axis) is a serious allergic reaction that develops quickly and can sometimes be life threatening, so it needs to be treated quickly.
+Anaphylaxis (ana-fil-ax-is) is a serious allergic reaction that develops quickly and can sometimes be life threatening, so it needs to be treated quickly.

 Most healthcare professionals consider an allergic reaction to be anaphylaxis when it involves difficulty breathing or affects the heart rhythm or blood pressure.
 Any one or more of the following symptoms may be present – these are often referred to as the ‘ABC’ symptoms.